spacetelescope/romancal/README.md

 ![STScI Logo](docs/_static/stsci_logo.png)

+> [!IMPORTANT]
-**Roman requires Python 3.9 or above and a C compiler for dependencies.**
+> Roman requires Python 3.10 or above and a C compiler for dependencies.

+> [!NOTE]
-**Linux and MacOS platforms are tested and supported.
-Windows is not currently supported.**
+> Linux and MacOS platforms are tested and supported.
+Windows is not currently supported.

 ## Installation